The Lost World: Jurassic Park (arcade game): Special edition

-By January 1998, an updated version of the game had been released in Japan, under the title of The Lost World Special.
-The new hydraulic game cabinet features seats that rotate and rock from side to side, and an 80-inch screen, compared to the original version's 50-inch screen.
+In late 1997, an updated version of the game was released in Japan, exclusively at Joypolis locations.
+Titled The Lost World Special, the new hydraulic game cabinet features seats that rotate and rock from side to side, and an 80-inch screen, compared to the original version's 50-inch screen.
 A burst of air blows out at the player(s) whenever the Tyrannosaurus roars.
 The game was rewritten to more closely follow the film's plot.
-Some ideas that were scrapped from the original game were implemented into the Special game.
-Some of the game's levels were moved around from the original.
-The Carnotaurus was cut from the game and replaced with a final level of a Tyrannosaurus rampaging through San Diego.
+Some ideas that were scrapped from the original game were implemented into the Special game, and some levels were moved around.
+The Carnotaurus was cut from the game and replaced with a final level of a Tyrannosaurus rampaging through San Diego, as in the film.

 Cancelled port

 In January 1998, Sega AM3 said it would be impossible to port the game to the Sega Saturn, but expressed interest in a PC version.
-Sega's Dreamcast version was announced in 1999 and was to include larger levels than the arcade version.
+A Dreamcast version was announced in 1999, and was to include larger levels than the arcade version.
 In August 1999, Sega AM3 was in the process of converting the game for release in Japan in January 2000, with a possible U.S. release in the spring of 2000.
-These plans were cancelled by January 2001.
+However, these plans were cancelled by January 2001.